rccordell/s19tot/pages/policies.md

 ## Missing Class

-You may miss two classes without penalty. *I make no distinction between excused and unexcused absences*, so use your allotted absences wisely.
-You may not miss two classes early in the semester and then petition for additional excused absences afterward.
-When you must miss class, it is your responsibility to find out what you missed, get updates on upcoming assignments, and/or ensure that you are prepared for future classes. *You may not make up quizzes or in-class work*.
-If you miss a lab due to an excused absence you should attempt to make up the work, but I cannot promise that all lab activities can be completed outside their schedule time; some labs require travel, special equipment, or outside expertise that I cannot provide at other times than our scheduled class period.
+You may miss the number of classes specified in your chosen grade contract and you need not provide an explanation.
+If you find yourself in extraordinary circumstances that will impact your attendance, please come talk with me during office hours.
+When you must miss class, it is your responsibility to find out what you missed, get updates on upcoming assignments, and/or ensure that you are prepared for future classes.

-Essentially, when you are absent you will receive a '0' for any in-class work assignments given on that day.
-At the end of the semester, I will drop the lowest two in-class grades, so that up to two 0's will be dropped (for your two allowed absences).
-Once beyond your allotted absences you will receive a zero for any in-class work or labs missed.
-If you miss fewer than two classes, then your lowest two in-class grades will be dropped, improving your overall grade.
+For as many absences as allotted in your grade contract, you will be exempted from the class preparation assignment.
+If you miss more classes than agreed, we may need to reevaluate your contract.

 [![A picture of two buttons, the first labeled "Overload Relay Trip and the second labeled "Overload Relay & M.G.
 Set](https://c2.staticflickr.com/8/7179/6824250814_34fcd25d62_o.jpg)](https://flic.kr/p/bp351N)